Prospecta Press, February 2014

 Reviews:

--- Helen Gurley Brown, Author and iconic editor-in-chief of Cosmopolitan magazine
+-- Helen Gurley Brown, Author and iconic editor-in-chief

 -- Bob Levitt, Ethel Merman's son